Complaints against licensed marriage and family therapists in texas 1

 We Are Here to Defend You Before the BHEC

 When you receive a complaint from BHEC about your work as a marriage and family therapist, you may be unsure where to turn first.
-Our professional license defense attorneys stand ready to represent your interests and defend you from the allegations against you.
+Our professional license defense lawyers stand ready to represent your interests and defend you from the allegations against you.
 Call us today at (512) 476-5757 to reach the offices of Bertolino LLP or contact us online.

 Call or text (512) 476-5757 or complete a Case Evaluation form